ampproject/amphtml/extensions/amp-tiktok/amp-tiktok.md

 If you choose to set the height of to a value which is which is greater than the height the height will remain the height of the `iframe`.

+## Placeholder

+If you would like your component to display a placeholder image in lieu of the video-id, use the full TikTok URL for the `data-src` attribute.

 ## Attributes

 ### `data-src`